Pinpoint tests of the instrument cluster

 No

 Install a new fuel pump module.
-See Section 310-01 for more information.
-CHECK the system is working properly.
+Refer to Section 310-01 for additional information.
+CHECK the system for proper operation.

 Yes